- 3rd Interim Report 2021

 4.5 Minimum shareholding requirement

 Since 2013, the members of the Group Executive Board have been required to hold a minimum amount of Swisscom shares.
 The minimum shareholding to be held by the CEO shall be equivalent to two years’ basic salary.
 The remaining members shall maintain a shareholding equivalent to one year’s basic salary.
 The members of the Group Executive Board have four years to build up the required minimum shareholding in the form of the blocked shares paid as part of remuneration and, if applicable, through share purchases on the open market.
 Compliance with the shareholding requirement is reviewed annually by the Compensation Committee.
 If a member’s shareholding falls below the minimum requirement due to a drop in the share price or a salary adjustment, the difference must be made up by no later than the time of the next review.
 In justified cases such as personal hardship or legal obligations, the Chairman of the Board of Directors can approve individual exceptions at his discretion.

-1 Joined the Group Executive Board as of 1 January 2014.
+1 Resigned from the Group Executive Board as of 31 December 2015.

-2 Rejoined the Group Executive Board as of 1 April 2014.
+2 Joined the Group Executive Board as of 1 January 2016.

 No share of the voting rights of any person required to make disclosure thereof exceeds 0.1% of the share capital.

 The employment contracts of the members of the Group Executive Board are subject to a twelve-month notice period.
-No termination benefits are payable in addition to the salary payable for a maximum of twelve months.
-The employment contracts stipulate that Swisscom may allow wrongfully awarded or paid remuneration to expire or reclaim such remuneration.
-They do not contain a clause on change of control.
+No termination benefits apply beyond the salary payable for a maximum of twelve months.
+The employment contracts stipulate that Swisscom may allow wrongfully awarded or paid remuneration to lapse or reclaim such remuneration.
+They do not contain a non-competition clause or a clause on change of control.